 the progress Council Plar indicators and the progress of the performance of the performan 22/23 PERF FORMANCE AT END O performance 1.03 Monitoring Each of the activities which scheduled a schedul ouncil Plan End of Year Performan ogress made towards the delivery o cil Plan.
-The narrative is supported tors and/or milestones. of the priori ties set out in the 2022/2 Each of the activities who scheduled at a scheduled This report is an exception-based report and concentrates on those areas of performance which are not currently achieving their target. activities whischeduled at PRD: Line AMBER broadly of GREEN: 1.04 In summary Progress Results and Satistant Property Affordable Green Scale Economy Personal Education oring Activities Poverty Affordabl Green So Economy Personal Education AMBER: Satisfactory Progress - some delay in scheduled activity, but broadly on track GREEN: Good Progress - activities completed on schedule and on track Poverty Affordabl Green So Economy Personal Education ACTIONS Affordabl Green So Economy Personal Education PRIORITY AMBER RED Green So Economy Personal Education 96% 4% - Economy Personal Education /erty 59% 38% 3% Personal verty ordable and Accessible Housing 0070 Education • 61% 31% 8% ordable and Accessible Housing een Society and Environment 31% 31% 8% 4% Overall F ordable and Accessible Housing een Society and Environment 61% production or and Accessible Housing een Society and Environment onomy 61% 4% 1.05 The six activ pordable and Accessible Housing een Society and Environment conomy rsonal and Community Wellbeing 61% 65% 94% 31% 4% 6%
+The narrative is supported tors and/or milestones. of the priori ties set out in the 2022/2 Each of the activities who scheduled at a scheduled eport is an exception-based report mance which are not currently achi ose areas o activities whischeduled at PRD: Line AMBER broadly of GREEN: 1.04 In summary Progress Results and Satistant PRIORIT Poverty Affordable Green Society Economy Personal Education oring Activities Poverty Affordabl Green So Economy Personal Education AMBER: Satisfactory Progress - some delay in scheduled activity, but broadly on track GREEN: Good Progress - activities completed on schedule and on trace Poverty Affordabl Green So Economy Personal Education ACTIONS IS Affordabl Green So Economy Personal Education IORITY GREEN AMBER RED Green So Economy Personal Education 96% 4% - Economy Personal Education /erty 59% 38% 3% Personal verty ordable and Accessible Housing 0070 Education • 61% 31% 8% ordable and Accessible Housing een Society and Environment 31% 31% 8% 4% Overall F ordable and Accessible Housing een Society and Environment 61% production or and Accessible Housing een Society and Environment onomy 61% 4% 1.05 The six activ pordable and Accessible Housing een Society and Environment conomy rsonal and Community Wellbeing 61% 65% 94% 31% 4% 6%